josvr/bhtsne/README.md

 from BHTSNEDropInReplacementTSNE import tsne
 ```

-I removed the PCA reduction from the original TSNE.
+I removed the PCA dim. reduction from the original TSNE.

 - Changes in C-code: parameters are printed to stdout